 Where do they like to go online?
 Mom blogs, Pinterest, Instagram, Facebook

-You could get even more specific, but with this information, I know that I would be best suited specializing in custom birthday cakes for kids and accompanying up-sells like cookies, cake pops, and themed treats.
+You could get even more specific, but with this information, I know I would be best suited to specializing in custom birthday cakes for kids and accompanying up-sells like cookies, cake pops, and themed treats.

 Seasonal offerings will be HUGE with this crowd, so plan your year to include holiday menus and days to indulge, like Pi Day.

 After you know your target market, you can get to work marketing!

 You know where to target your marketing because you know where they hang out in real life and online.
 Ask that ballet studio or daycare if you can put up a flier.
 Talk about your business!